Sameer-ansarii/Case-Studies/README.md

 # Learning Projects
-These are the learning projects from where I learn so much things about Machine Learning.
+These are the case studies or learning projects from where I learn many things about Machine Learning.